What is it? It is an imbalance in the electrolytes, where there is abnormal exhaustion of chlorine ions in the blood.

 The rest of the chloride ion (Cl-) is tightly regulated by the body.
 Significant decreases in chloride can have detrimental or even fatal consequences.

-Chloride is normally lost in urine, sweat and stomach secretions.
+Chloride is usually lost in the urine, sweat, and stomach secretions.

-Excessive loss can occur from sweating, vomiting, and the adrenal gland and kidney disease.
+Excessive loss can occur from sweating, vomiting, adrenal gland, and kidney disease.

 Aspects to take into account

-Chloride is the main anion observed in both blood and extracellular fluid.
-According to The Vitamins and Nutrition Center, chloride, potassium and calcium are among the most important serum electrolytes.
+Chloride is the primary anion observed in both blood and extracellular fluid.
+According to The Vitamins and Nutrition Center, chloride, potassium, and calcium are the most crucial serum electrolytes.

-There is a maximum of chloride ions that we receive for the food we eat.
-Normal values increase as we consume more canned foods rich in salt.
+There is a maximum of chloride ions in the food we eat.
+Average values increase as we consume more canned foods rich in salt.

 Sodium chloride in the blood